 Lake Lanier.
 Head on up to Lake Lanier for a day on the water!
 You'll find a swimming beach, water sports, beach volleyball, and a water park to keep you cooled off in the summer months.
 Year-round you can enjoy golfing, boating, fishing, hiking and walking trails, and a spa.
 Lake Lanier also hosts amazing events throughout the year, including their very popular Lake Lanier Lights during the holiday season.
 It's the perfect day trip escape!
 Distance from Atlanta: 1 hour

 Blairsville.
-About 2 hours north of Atlanta, you’ll find Blairsville – an outdoor lover’s paradise!
-Blairsville is home to Brasstown Bald, Lake Nottely, Sleepy Hollow Fairy Gardens, Helton Creek Falls, Vogel State Park, and Blood Mountain.
-You’ll also find amazing restaurants, and the coolest shop — Mountain Crossings at Walasi-Yi.
-This store not only has neat stuff for outdoor enthusiasts, and beautiful views from the back of their building, but it also marks the only part of the Applachian Trail that’s covered — because the AT goes right through the building!
+About 2 hours north of Atlanta, you'll find Blairsville - an outdoor lover's paradise!
+Blairsville is home to Brasstown Bald, Lake Nottely, Helton Creek Falls, Vogel State Park, and Blood Mountain.
+You'll also find amazing restaurants, and the coolest shop -- Mountain Crossings at Walasi-Yi.
+This store not only has neat stuff for outdoor enthusiasts, and beautiful views from the back of their building, but it also marks the only part of the Applachian Trail that's covered -- because the AT goes right through the building!
 Distance from Atlanta: 2 hours

 Asheville, North Carolina is a town that has plenty to do, plenty to eat, and there is plenty of fun to be had!
 This beautiful town is home to fabulous restaurants, awesome hikes and outdoor adventures, art, music, and all with the Blue Ridge Mountains in the background.
 Take in the magnificence of the Biltmore Estate, explore the French Broad River with a scenic paddle tour, go on a mountain hike, discover why Asheville's culinary scene has become so popular, or visit one of the many locally-owned shops!
 The only problem?
 You may never want to head back home!
 Distance from Atlanta: 3.5 hours

 Greenville, SC.
-Oh my gosh, Greenville is just great!
-Whether you’re looking for kid-friendly things to do, wonderful eateries, or just a new place to unwind — Greenville is that place!
-Just 2 hours from Atlanta, Greenville, South Carolina is home to Falls Park — a nature lover’s paradise.
-You can walk to it from downtown, and it’s a great place to explore and spend the day.
-Speaking of the downtown area – it’s great.
+We adore Greenville, and have even discussed moving there!
+Whether you're looking for kid-friendly things to do, wonderful eateries, or just a new place to unwind -- Greenville is that place!
+Just 2 hours from Atlanta, Greenville, South Carolina is home to Falls Park -- a nature lover's paradise.
+You can walk to it from downtown, and it's a great place to explore and spend the day.
+Speaking of the downtown area - it's great.
 So many restaurants and shops, and so pretty and easy to navigate!
 Greenville is a just a really pedestrian-friendly city.
-And if you have kids, the Greenville Zoo or the Children’s Museum of the Upstate are wonderful places to visit.
+And if you have kids, the Greenville Zoo or the Children's Museum of the Upstate are wonderful places to visit.
 Distance from Atlanta: A little over 2 hours